bprager/SkillSphere/skill_sphere_mcp/docs/PRD.md

 1. **As a recruiter bot**, I want to call `skill.match_role` with a list of required skills so that I receive a similarity score and gap analysis.
 2. **As a recruiter bot**, I want to call `skill.explain_match` for each supporting node so that I can justify my recommendation.
-3. **As a CV generator agent**, I want to call `cv.generate` with target keywords and format = “markdown” so that I receive an instantly usable résumé.
+3. **As a CV generator agent**, I want to call `cv.generate` with target keywords and format = "markdown" so that I receive an instantly usable résumé.
 4. **As any agent**, I want to list resources and tools on `initialize` so that I can self-discover capabilities.

 ---